MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-25-test-cloudformation-powershell.md

 To check that there wasn't an error in my cloudformation yaml file, I deployed it successfully via the AWS console and thought I'd try the Test-CFNTemplate command that accepted the -TemplateBody parameter but still failed with the same error message as New-CFNStack

-Checking the help I realised the parameter was requires the type System.String and not a file (I know, RTFM first!!)

->    -TemplateBody \<System.String>
->
->        Structure containing the template body with a minimum length of 1 byte and a maximum length of 51,200 bytes.
-For more information, go to Template Anatomy in the AWS CloudFormation User Guide.
->        Conditional: You must specify either the TemplateBody or the TemplateURL parameter, but not both.

 Next I tried:

 ```powershell